Skip to main content

 National Geospatial Program

 The USGS National Geospatial Program (NGP) provides vital, trusted topographic mapping information for the United States through The National Map.
-NGP’s broad portfolio and cross-cutting initiatives span from emergency response support to cutting edge geospatial research.
+NGP’s portfolio and cross-cutting initiatives span from emergency response support to cutting edge geospatial applications.
 The American people rely on NGP’s publicly available products and services to remain informed and to stay healthy and safe.

 News